 When creating the diagram, one of the main components that you need to select is the nodes.
 Various entities (nodes) are defined by text and are referred to as objects.
 These nodes can either be static or dynamic.

 You may even want to add titles, graphics, references, and axis scales.
-You should know this information while making a Sankey diagram.
+It is essential to be aware of this information when creating a Sankey diagram.

-A Sankey map is used to represent how a given topic flows through a range of related topics.
+A Sankey map is used to illustrate how a given topic is connected to a range of related issues.

 When this diagram is drawn, the nodes can be connected by lines to indicate the flow of the topic.